Theresa Laʻanui: Birth and early life

 Theresa was born on May 1, 1860, in Honolulu.
 She was born of high aliʻi descent, through her father, Gideon Kailipalaki Laʻanui, a brother of Elizabeth Kekaʻaniau who attended the Chiefs Children's School and was deemed eligible to the throne by King Kamehameha III.
-Her mother was Elizabeth Kamaikaopa, said to be a great grand daughter of Keohokalole, the mother of Liliuokalani.
+Her mother was Elizabeth Kamaikaopa, said to be a great-granddaughter of Keohokalole, the mother of Liliuokalani.
 She was a member of the House of Laʻanui, a collateral branch of the House of Kamehameha.
 Her children (except her daughters by Cartwright) and male-line descendants belong paternally to the Wilcox family.

 As a child, Theresa grew up during the royal court of Kamehameha V and would often go to the palace to make leis for the king.
 She was married four times, although she only had children from her first and second marriages.
 She was one-eighth French by her great-grandfather Jean Baptiste Rives, who had twin daughters both being hanai at birth by Kaahumanu.
 One daughter was given the name Theresa Owana Kaheiheimalie, Theresa's grandmother whom she was named after.
 The rest she was of pure Hawaiian descent.
 After her parents died in 1871, she was adopted by her aunt Elizabeth Kekaʻaniau Pratt.